Notre Dame Cathedral to miss first Christmas in centuries

-PARIS (AP) -- Notre Dame Cathedral kept holding services during two world wars as a beacon of hope amid bloodshed and fear.
+(AP) - Notre Dame Cathedral kept holding services during two world wars as a beacon of hope amid bloodshed and fear.

 It took a fire in peacetime to finally stop Notre Dame from celebrating Christmas Mass for the first time in more than two centuries.